A residence permit on grounds of au-pair placement is for an individual aged 18 to 25, who is interested in working as an au pair in Iceland.

 If the au pair leaves the placement at own initiative the au pair shall pay the travel expenses if the termination of placement is not due to default by the host family.

-The au pair is advised to turn to the Directorate of Immigration and/or as appropriate, to the police if he/she needs assistance.
+The au pair is advised to turn to the Directorate of Immigration or the police if he/she needs assistance.

 An au pair and the host family must meet all requirements for a residence permit.
 An application that is submitted by an applicant under the age of 18 or older than 25 will be denied.
 The focus is on the 25th birthday.